murkl/arch-os/docs/README.md

 ## Arch OS Presets

-Select one of these presets (prompted in the installer) to install your customized Arch Linux base.
+Select one of these presets (prompted in the installer) to install your individual Arch Linux base.

 - **`desktop` ➜** GNOME Desktop Environment + Graphics Driver + Extras + Core (default)
 - **`core` ➜** Minimal Arch Linux TTY Environment (~150 packages in total)